ianfrosteducation

 Christmas at the Gloucester Royal

-At the start of shift 3 she hands me a tea, Just half a sugar.
-Like I like it now.
-In the day room.
-Like a regular.
-A too-familiar welcome for a place We want to leave.
-While somewhere in the quiet, Subterranean darkness, a registrar Half my age, is cutting up my perfectly-shaped boy.
-As … Continue reading Christmas at the Gloucester Royal
+It’s the start of her shift and she hands me a tea, With half a sugar.
+In the day room, like a regular.
+A too-familiar welcome for a place we want to leave.
+While somewhere three floors below A registrar, half my age, is cutting up my perfectly-shaped boy.
+As the theatre curtain falls Electric-yellow … Continue reading Christmas at the Gloucester Royal

 ‘Lord Hereford’s Knob’ – The Black Mountains